 |At least 2 weeks before planned date of entry into Singapore

 Once the application is approved, the applicant will be issued with an Entry Approval via email.
-The Entry Approval is valid for 1 week from the date of issuance.
+The Entry Approval is valid for the week of travel indicated in the application.

 |At least 7 days before planned entry date into in Singapore